-Tourism in Majuli
+Tourism in Majuli island

 Tourism is the island’s most promising solution, and it’s already catching on.
-Majuli’s green fields and flat roads are the perfect playground for tourists looking to enjoy its nature and culture from atop a bike or scooter.
+Majuli’s green fields and flat roads are the perfect playgrounds for tourists looking to enjoy its nature and culture from atop a bike or scooter.
 Domestic tourists comprise the majority of the island’s visitors, though a trickle of foreign tourists find their way to the island hidden away in India’s northeast.

 The island’s handful of historic satras, monasteries dedicated to the Hindu god Vishnu, draw yet more spiritual tourists.
 Each satra is a place of study and prayer for the residing monks, as well as a center for performing arts.
-Visitors to the satras can chat over tea with the monks, watch men clad in handmade masks perform ancient epics, or even spend a night in one of the satra’s ajoining guesthouses.
+Visitors to the satras can chat over tea with the monks, watch men clad in handmade masks perform ancient epics, or even spend a night in one of the satra’s adjoining guesthouses.

 The first satra was built on Majuli in the 15th century, and 64 more followed in its footsteps.
 Today, however, only 22 satras remain on the island.
 The others were washed away, and eventually rebuilt in locations on Assam’s mainland less at risk from erosion.